Deterministic Web QA

 Fast shipping only works when critical user flows are always verified.
 Prowl QA turns that discipline into a lightweight daily habit.

-Unit tests can pass while user journeys fail.
-Prowl QA validates real flow behavior across routes, forms, and state changes.
+Unit tests pass while checkout breaks.
+Prowl QA validates real user journeys across routes, forms, and state transitions so regressions surface before users hit them.

 How it works